fwouts/previewjs/README.md

 Preview.js is divided into multiple packages, each licensed under either AGPL-3.0 or MIT.

+Preview.js Pro is proprietary and not available under an open source license.

 Please refer to LICENSE under each directory to find out which license applies.

 Copyright (c) 2022 Zenc Labs Pty Ltd